 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response.

-CDC recommends the additional dose of an mRNA COVID-19 vaccine be administered at least four weeks after a second dose of Pfizer-BioNTech COVID-19 vaccine or Moderna COVID-19 vaccine.
+CDC recommends the additional dose of an mRNA COVID-19 vaccine be administered at least four weeks after the second dose.
 However, if it has been a longer span of time since you received your two-dose series, it’s still important to schedule the third dose as soon as you can.

 “In my discussions with patients who are on immunosuppressant drugs, I emphasize that their response to the COVID-19 vaccine might be blunted as their immune system is suppressed,” said Dr. Thomas Bartow, rheumatology physician with Marshfield Clinic Health System.
 “A third dose soon seems prudent to help ensure they are protected from COVID-19.”

 Dr. Bartow also recommends discussing with your provider the timing of the COVID-19 vaccine and your medication to improve the response.
 In August 2021, the American College of Rheumatology published guidelines to assist providers and patients in that discussion.